 A professor of psychology at Indiana State University (ISU) and the founding director of the Center for Mindful Eating, for more than 35 years she has shared her research and expertise on the psychology of meditation and food-intake regulation.

 Dr. Kristeller received her doctorate in clinical and health psychology from Yale University, cofounded the Behavioral Medicine program at Cambridge Hospital, Harvard University Medical School, and served on the faculty of Preventive and Behavioral Medicine at University of Massachusetts Medical School.

 She has authored more than 100 publications in the areas of mindfulness, eating regulation, and mind-body health, and has led numerous retreats and programs throughout the United States and Europe.

-Growing numbers of people struggle with their weight—and dieting is an outdated approach that does not address the underlying causes of weight gain....
+Growing numbers of our patients or clients struggle with their weight—and dieting is an outdated approach that does not address the underlying causes...

 The New Year is a natural time for reflection and intention setting.
 Step away from your usual routine—and the stress…

 Chellie Kammermeyer | Mike Kammermeyer

 Reiki is made from two Japanese words: “rei” (God’s wisdom) and “ki” (life force energy).
 It is a simple, natural,…

 Helping clients heal and restore their quality of life requires practitioners to draw from a comprehensive toolkit.
 Immerse yourself in…